costashatz/GeometricTools/README.md

 ####Planning to implement:

+1. More primitives (both in 2D and 3D)
+2. Distances, Intersections in 2D/3D
+3. gtests
-1. Improve the templated classes for Matrices and Vectors
+4. Improve the templated classes for Matrices and Vectors
-    * Eigen-values and eigen-vectors computation
     * Cleanify code/add comments
-    * Integrate BLAS subroutines
-2. Add more linear systems solving mechanisms (algorithms)
+5. Add more linear systems solving mechanisms (algorithms)
-3. Add more decomposition techniques (e.g. SVD)
-4. More primitives (both in 2D and 3D)
-5. Distances, Intersections in 2D/3D
-6. gtests

 ####WORK IN PROGRESS - WILL BE UPDATED FREQUENTLY